dungdinhanh/dso_mmselfsup/README.md

 ## Get Started

-Please see [getting_started.md](docs/getting_started.md) for the basic usage of MMSelfSup.
+Please see [getting_started.md](docs/getting_started.md) for the basic usage of the project.

-We also provides tutorials for more details:
+Refer to MMselfsup docs for more guidances:
 - [config](docs/tutorials/0_config.md)
 - [add new dataset](docs/tutorials/1_new_dataset.md)
 - [data pipeline](docs/tutorials/2_data_pipeline.md)